Each form of familial periodic paralysis involves a different gene and electrolyte channel.

 Episodes usually begin before age 16.
 The day after vigorous exercise, the patient often awakens with weakness, which may be mild and limited to certain muscle groups or may affect all four limbs.
 Episodes are also precipitated by carbohydrate-rich meals, emotional or physical stress, alcohol ingestion, and cold exposure.
 Ocular, bulbar, and respiratory muscles are spared.
 Consciousness is not altered.
-Serum and urine K are decreased.
-Weakness may last up to 24 h.
+Serum and urine potassium are decreased.
+Weakness may last up to 24 hours.

 Episodes last hours to days and are usually precipitated by exercise, stress, or a carbohydrate load, similar to the hypokalemic form.
 Symptoms of thyrotoxicosis (eg, anxiety, emotional lability, weakness, tremor, palpitations, heat intolerance, increased perspiration, weight loss) are typically present.
 Clinical features of hyperthyroidism often precede the onset of periodic paralysis by months or years; however, features have been noted to occur at the same time as (in up to 60% of patients) or after the development of (in up to 17% of patients) periodic paralysis.